lvlte/modf/readme.md

 # modf

-> Get the integral and fractional parts of a given number, without loss of precision.
+> Get the integral and fractional parts of a given number, without floating-point rounding error.

 ## Install